-From the beginning of the school year, our main goal has been to guarantee that all students and educators can successfully participate in distance learning, and they have access to our digital curriculum, as well as the plethora of programs and applications that we offer in our district.
+From the beginning of the school year, our main goal has been to guarantee that all students and educators can successfully participate in distance learning, and they have access to devices, connectivity, our digital curriculum, as well as the plethora of programs and applications that we offer in our district.
+Accomplishing this goal has been one of the most difficult challenges that we had to face, but at the same time, one of our major successes.

 By the time the school closures happened in March 2020, most schools in Compton Unified had been building their technology infrastructure and moving towards 1:1 solutions over the past six years.
-Some of our school sites, and in particular our ConnectEd and Verizon schools, even had a surplus of devices that we were able to relocate to other school sites as needed.
-In preparation for the school year 2020-2021, 2,000 additional devices were ordered and were distributed to students as necessary.
+Some of our school sites, and in particular our ConnectEd and Verizon schools, even had a surplus of devices that we were able to relocate to other school sites as needed, so that they could complete the last few months of the 2019-2020 school year with distance learning.
+Upon the completion of the school year, proper collection, accountability, and service of devices was not an easy task.
+All devices had to be collected, so that they could be accounted for, serviced and sanitized accordingly during the summer.
+Loaned devices were returned to their original school sites, and they were replaced with a new device.
+This entire process was quite a challenge, as indicated by our ITD staff.
+It was also time consuming and costly, but it was necessary in order to guarantee that all of our students would have the necessary tools for learning in 2020-2021.

+In preparation for the 2020-2021 school year, 2,000 additional devices were ordered and distributed to students as necessary.
 In August 2020, our Device and Connectivity Survey was completed by 3,406 families.
 15.7% of the responses (535) indicated that families opted out of receiving a district device, because all the students in the household had the necessary personal devices for learning at home.
 However, 84.3% of the families indicated that their students needed devices for learning.
-During the first three weeks in August, our administrators and their teams worked tirelessly to distribute learning devices to all students in need.
-The distribution process has continued throughout the school year with any new students who enroll in our district.
-Regarding connectivity, 47.2% of the families who completed the survey indicated that they needed internet connection.
-Compton Unified distributed hotspots to all those families.
-We soon found out, however, that the connectivity access that many of our families had was quite deficient, so our District purchased and distributed additional hotspots.
-Our district continues to provide technical support to teachers, families, and students through our hotline and with close collaboration of our ITD, Ed.Tech, and Educational Services departments.
+During the first three weeks in August, our administrators and their teams worked tirelessly to successfully distribute learning devices to all students in need.
+This task required coordination across departments, support staff, and ongoing communication with parents and students.
+Not all families had completed our technology-needs survey; therefore, we needed to reach out to many scholars to confirm that they had a device for learning.
+The distribution process continued throughout the school year with any new students who enrolled in our district.

+Regarding connectivity, 47.2% of the families who completed the survey at the beginning of the school year indicated that they needed internet connection.
+In our conversations with parents and students, we soon found out that the connectivity access that many of our families had was quite deficient, which posed a serious challenge.
+Therefore, our District purchased and distributed additional hotspots so that we could increase the bandwidth in homes with numerous siblings.